abelsonlive/particle/docs/index.rst

   p = Particle('particle.yml')

-This one function will set up your ``particle`` project and deal with any necessary authentication with external API's.
+This one function will set up your ``particle`` project and deal with any necessary authentication with external API's (more on all this in the `configuration documentation <config.html>`_.

 Now you're all set to run ``particle``::